-The student must have completed and maintained a detailed weekly blog of your activities, (the blog must be a stand-alone blog, not attached to your website), and must outline the internship experience.
-The blog should include a thorough assessment of the experience gained along with photography that must include at least 4 photographs of the space, a link to more detailed blog, outlined below, links to the company website and a link to your website.
-Not following these quidelines for documentation will result in not receiving credit for the internship
+By the last Friday of regularly scheduled classes during the session the internship is completed, the student must have completed and maintained a detailed weekly blog of their activities, (the blog must be a stand alone blog, not attached to your website), and outline the internship experience.
+The blog's should include a thorough assessment of the experience gained along with photography that must include at least 4 photographs of the space, links to the company website your website.
+Not following these guidelines for documentation will result in not receiving credit for the internship

-The following must be accomplished for University credit An internship (ART 408) requires 120-150 hours or greater A PDF BLOG, self standing, 3 times a week Two samples of work included in your application portfolio Images of the space and co-workers in which you worked Images of some creative work you worked on specifically if possible The text must include at least the following: The name and city of the place

-Dates of the internship

-Names and titles of important people to your story

-A description of the place (clients, history, etc.)

-Captions for the photography
+Two samples of work included in your application portfolio Images of the space and co-workers in which you worked Images of some creative work you worked on specifically if possible The text must include at least the following: The name and city of the place Dates of the internship Names and titles of important people to your story A description of the place (clients, history, etc.) Captions for the photography A letter of Recommendation from the immediate supervisor

-The participants and the company web site

-A letter of recommendation at the end